felixschwebel/GoogleDinosaurGameBot/README.md

 ## Current HIGH SCORE: **1459**
 <img width="1044" alt="Screenshot 2022-12-02 at 22 11 21" src="https://user-images.githubusercontent.com/111788725/205386802-2d3b0f29-3e67-47b2-b0ef-c8d12eedb043.png">

-To use the code you have to **use the web driver for Chrome** because the game is directly launched from the browser.
+To use the code you have to **use the web driver for Chrome** because the game is launched directly from the Chrome browser.

 Run ```python3 main.py```